vesoft-inc/nebula-docs/docs-2.0/reuse/source_manage-service.md

 !!! note

-    `nebula.service` is stored in the `/usr/local/nebula/scripts` directory by default, which is also the default installation path of Nebula Graph.
+    `nebula.service` is stored in the `/usr/local/nebula/scripts` directory by default.
 If you have customized the path, use the actual path in your environment.

 ### Syntax